-This project consists of the construction of an emergency ventilation shaft on the Red Line subway tunnel in downtown Boston.
-In addition, the project is reconfiguring and rehabilitating a power unit substation to provide power to the vent shaft fans.
+This project consisted of the construction of an emergency ventilation shaft on the Red Line subway tunnel in downtown Boston.
+In addition, the project funded the reconfiguration and rehabilitation of a power unit substation to provide power to the vent shaft fans.